 - 39% contend the Holy Spirit is not a real, living being but is merely a symbol of God’s power, presence, or purity.

-In a recent Breakpoint podcast, John Stonestreet calls this last finding the most troubling part of the survey.
+In one Breakpoint podcast, John Stonestreet calls this last finding the most troubling part of the survey.
 I agree because the Bible is clear the Holy Spirit is a “Who,” not a “What.”
 He is a “He,” not an “it” or a “force.”
-The Holy Spirit is the third member of the Trinity.
-He convicts of sin, and is our promised helper, teacher, sanctifier, comforter, and counselor.
+The Holy Spirit is the third member of the Trinity, our promised helper, one who convicts of sin, teacher, sanctifier, comforter, and counselor.

 There’s no way to understand the Book of Acts without recognizing the work of the Holy Spirit.
-Some commentators prefer the title, “The Acts of the Holy Spirit” since there are 55 references to the Holy Spirit in Acts alone.
+Some even use the title, “The Acts of the Holy Spirit” because there are 55 references to the Holy Spirit in Acts alone.
 Because we have the Holy Spirit, you and I can now fulfill the mission mandate found in Acts 1:8: “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”

-Last weekend we celebrated how God uses many methods to get His message out from Acts 16.
+Last weekend we celebrated this truth from Acts 16: God uses many methods to get His message out.
 We focused on how God reached a religious woman, a rejected teenager, and a regular guy.
-Today, we’re in the first part of Acts 17, where we will be challenged with this truth: To turn the world upside down, the Word must first turn us inside out.
+Today we’re in the first part of Acts 17 where we will be challenged with this truth: To turn the world upside down, the Word must first turn us inside out.

-Brothers and sisters, we have two primary roles if we hope to turn the world upside down with the gospel
+By taking note how God used the Apostle Paul and his team, we’ll see we have two primary roles if we’re going to turn the world upside down with the gospel.

 - Explain the Word.